Metaswitch/chronos/doc/design/resynchronization.md

 ## Handling a resynchronization GET request

-When a node receives a GET request as part of resynchronization (see [here](docs/api#Request (GET)) for the API) it does the following processing:
+When a node receives a GET request as part of resynchronization (see [here](doc/api#Request (GET)) for the API) it does the following processing:

 The node loops through their timer wheel.
 For each timer it does the following processing

-* It compares the cluster-view-id on the GET request to the stored cluster-view-id in the timer(s).
+* It compares the `cluster-view-id` on the GET request to the stored `cluster-view-id` in the timer(s).
 If these are the same, then the nodes stops checking the timer and moves onto the next timer.
 * The node then calculates the replicas for the timer given the new cluster configuration.
-* If the timer will have a replica on the requesting node under the new configuration, the node pulls out the information for the timer, and adds it to the response.
+If the timer will have a replica on the requesting node under the new configuration, the node pulls out the information for the timer, and adds it to the response.
-* The timer information is in the response has the new replicas, and the cluster-view-id represents the new cluster configuration.
+* The timer information in the response has the new replicas, and the cluster-view-id represents the new cluster configuration.

-The GET request will have a Range header indicating how many timers should be in the response (100).
-If there are more than this number of timers, then the node responds with a 206 Partial content, and the 100 timers in the response body.
-For fewer than 100 timers, the response is a 200 OK with the timers in the response body again.

 ## Processing a resynchronization GET response